-One Day Munich Itinerary + Map, Tips & Guide
+One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Munich is the capital of Bavaria and Germany’s third largest city.
 Located on the Isar River north of the Bavarian Alps, the city is known for its centuries-old buildings, museums, beautiful palaces and perhaps the most famous thing about Munich, its annual Oktoberfest celebration!